Miloš Vidović: Club career

-Vidović started his career with FK Šumadija 1903 in his native Kragujevac, playing a season for the senior side before moving on to Olimpic Sarajevo in Bosnia and Herzegovina.
+Vidović started his career with FK Šumadija 1903 in his native Kragujevac, playing a season for the senior side before moving on to Olimpik Sarajevo in Bosnia and Herzegovina.
 He played for the club between 2009 and 2014, making 104 appearances and scoring 10 times.
 In January 2014, he was transferred to Croatian club RNK Split for three years.

 On 27 June 2019, Vidović signed for FC Shakhter Karagandy.

+Since 2020. he is president of Belgrade municipality Savski venac.